-A number of factors could cause actual events or results to differ materially from the events and results discussed in the forward-looking information, including, but not limited to, risks related to compliance with debt covenants, access to credit facilities and other sources of capital for working capital requirements and capital expenditure needs, availability of labour, dependence on key personnel, economic conditions, commodity prices, interest rates, future actions by governmental authorities in response to Covid-19 or another pandemic, regulatory change, weather and risks related to acquired businesses.
+A number of factors could cause actual events or results to differ materially from the events and results discussed in the forward-looking information, including, but not limited to, risks related to compliance with debt covenants, access to credit facilities and other sources of capital for working capital requirements and capital expenditure needs, availability of labour, dependence on key personnel, economic conditions, commodity prices, the imposition of tariffs and other non-tariff trade barriers, interest rates, regulatory change, weather and risks related to acquired businesses.
 These factors should not be considered exhaustive.
-Risks and uncertainties about FLINT's business are more fully discussed in FLINT's disclosure materials, including its annual information form dated March 2, 2023 and management's discussion and analysis for the year ended December 31, 2022, filed with the securities regulatory authorities in Canada and available on the Company's profile at www.sedar.com.
+Risks and uncertainties about FLINT's business are more fully discussed in FLINT's disclosure materials, including its annual information form dated March 11, 2025 and management's discussion and analysis for the year ended December 31, 2024, filed with the securities regulatory authorities in Canada and available on the Company's profile on SEDAR+ at www.sedarplus.ca.

 In formulating the forward-looking information, management has assumed that business and economic conditions affecting FLINT will continue substantially in the ordinary course, including, without limitation, with respect to general levels of economic activity, regulations, taxes and interest rates.
-Although the forward-looking information is based on what management of FLINT consider to be reasonable assumptions based on information currently available to it, there can be no assurance that actual events or results will be consistent with this forward-looking information, and management's assumptions may prove to be incorrect.
+Although the forward-looking information is based on what management of FLINT considers to be reasonable assumptions based on information currently available to it, there can be no assurance that actual events or results will be consistent with this forward-looking information, and management's assumptions may prove to be incorrect.